boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    For all the cases shown in {{fig1}}, the CPE advertises itself as the default DNS server to the hosts it serves in the LAN.
-The CPE relies upon DHCP or RA to advertise itself to internal hosts as the default encrypted DNS forwarder.
-When receiving a DNS request it cannot handle locally, the CPE forwards the request to an upstream encrypted DNS.
+The CPE relies upon DHCP or RA to advertise itself to internal hosts as the default encrypted DNS forwarder using DNR.
+When receiving a DNS request that a CPE cannot handle locally, the CPE forwards the request to an upstream encrypted DNS.
 The upstream encrypted DNS can be hosted by the ISP or provided by a third party.

+   Such a forwarder presence is required for (but not limuted to):

+   * IPv4 service continuity purposes (e.g., {{Section 3.1 of ?RFC8585}}).
+   * Supporting advanced services within a local network such as:
+     + malware filtering,
+     + parental control,
-   Such a forwarder presence is required for IPv4 service continuity purposes (e.g., {{Section 3.1 of ?RFC8585}}) or for supporting advanced services within a local network (e.g., malware filtering, parental control, Manufacturer Usage Description (MUD) {{?RFC8520}} to only allow intended communications to and from an IoT device, and multicast DNS proxy service for the ".local" domain {{?RFC6762}}).
+     + Manufacturer Usage Description (MUD) {{?RFC8520}} to only allow intended communications to and from an IoT device, and
+     + offer multicast DNS proxy service for the ".local" domain {{?RFC6762}}.

    When the CPE behaves as a DNS forwarder, DNS communications can be decomposed into two legs to resolve queries: